diegotty/obsidian_notes/year 3, semester 1/multicore/MPI/03 - derived datatypes.md

 ## `MPI_Type_commit()`
 `MPI_Type_commit` allows the MPI implementation to optimize its internal representation of the derived datatype for use in communication functions !
+- it is *necessary* for the derived datatype to work !!!
 >[!syntax] syntax
 >```c
 >int MPI_Type_commit(MPI_Datatype* new_mpi_t_p); //in&out